tonik/theme/README.md

 # Tonik — WordPress Starter Theme

+> The `develop` branch tracks starter development and it's not a stable code.
+If you want a stable version, use the `master` branch or one of the latest releases.

 [![Build Status](https://travis-ci.org/tonik/theme.svg?branch=develop)](https://travis-ci.org/tonik/theme)

 ### Tonik is a WordPress Starter Theme which aims to modernize, organize and enhance some aspects of WordPress theme development.